What's the Armor Class of a MJOLNIR Mk VI, anyway?

 Genre Blind: The UNSC characters meet various elves and dwarves, and not one of them ever thinks of Lord of the Rings or Santa Claus and his elf helpers.

 Goomba Stomp: Chief does this to a Tundra Yeti in the fic's first fight scene.
+Then again, this is pretty easy when one is wearing half a ton of MJOLNIR Mk.6 armor.

 Good Cop/Bad Cop: Keyes and Drizzt do a fairly spectacular version when interrogating Luskan prisoners, though Bad Cop Psychotic Cop might be a better description.
 Drizzt has Guen drag a prisoner into another room, makes him scream once before knocking him out, and then plays recordings of the scream, and throws in random bouts of maniacal laughter.
 Keyes threatens the other prisoners both with him, and with a truth serum that might "melt their brains."